NeowayLabs/goss-cis-benchmark/README.md

   * 1.5.2 Ensure permissions on bootloader config are configured (Automated): not implemented
   * 1.5.3 Ensure authentication required for single user mode (Automated): not implemented

+### Section 2

+  * 2.2.1.2 Ensure systemd-timesyncd is configured (Manual): not implemented
+  * 2.2.1.4 Ensure ntp is configured (Automated): not implemented
+  * 2.4 Ensure nonessential services are removed or masked (Manual): not implemented

 ## Requirements

 * [Goss](https://github.com/aelsabbahy/goss#installation)